Online Safety Advice & Tools for Parents

 Free online safety toolkit for parents and carers

-This free resource is a tailored online safety plan for parents and carers, giving you the most up-to-date advice on everything from setting up children’s devices and understanding the apps and sites they use, to practical tips for setting screen time limits and developing healthy habits online.
-Thousands of parents and carers are already using it.
+In partnership with Internet Matters, we are providing the Little Digital Helps Toolkit. — a free, tailored online safety plan for parents and carers.
+It offers the latest guidance on setting up children’s devices, understanding the apps and sites they use, setting screen time limits, and developing healthy digital habits.
+Thousands of families are already using it to feel more confident and in control online.

 Tailored online safety advice for your device